yoonsikp/family.md/afib.md

 - Obstructive sleep apnea

 ## Management
 If hemodynamically unstable, urgent rhythm control (cardioversion).
 For younger patients (<80 yrs) or those who are at high cardiovascular risk, first-line therapy is rhythm control.
-If <48 hrs of AF, cardioversion can be attempted immediately.
-If >48 hrs of AF or unsure, four weeks of anticoagulation is needed before and after cardioversion.
+If <48 hrs of AF, cardioversion can be attempted immediately (some guidelines also suggest if <12 hours of clear onset AF symptoms and otherwise healthy), this requires 4 weeks of anticoagulation after cardioversion.
+If >48 hrs of AF or unsure, three weeks of anticoagulation is needed before and four weeks of anticoagulation is needed after cardioversion.
 Refer to cardiology for ablation and antiarrhythmic drugs.

 - Assess for stability and thromboembolic symptoms
 - 12-lead EKG +/- echocardiogram
 - Rhythm control: electrical or pharmacological cardioversion, ablation, etc.
+  - Pharmacological: procainamide infusion 1g over 60 min IV
+  - If pharmacological failed, electrical cardioversion
-- Rate control: used for symptom management
+- Rate control: used for symptom management and/or not being cardioverted
   - Cardioselective beta blocker (may worsen pulmonary edema)
     - metoprolol tartrate (short-acting) 25 mg PO BID
     - atenolol 25 mg PO OD